 - 20,000 deaths were caused by slip-and-fall accidents.

 - There were 6,000 fatal workplace injuries.

 - 3,200 fatalities were caused by driver distraction.

 The amount of compensation you are entitled to depends on the state that the wrongful death of your loved one occurred in.
 In Florida, a wrongful death lawsuit must be filed by a personal representative on behalf of all individuals listed in the estate or directly affected by the person’s death.

 Florida Statutes section 678.18 defines wrongful death and outlines the judicial procedure.
-In most cases in Florida, the statute of limitations for wrongful death cases is 4 years; however, it’s important to discuss your case with a Winter Haven wrongful death attorney as soon as possible to get the process started.
+In most cases in Florida, the statute of limitations for wrongful death cases is two years; however, it’s important to discuss your case with a Winter Haven wrongful death attorney as soon as possible to get the process started.

 There are several requirements that must be met in order in a Wrongful Death lawsuit: